A Likelihood Ratio Framework for Highly Motivated Subdominant Signals: Summary and conclusions

 \section{Summary and conclusions}

-In this study, we have focused on experimental results consistent with background predictions, which has been very common in recent years, while acknowledging the existence of highly motivated (HM) theories that require empirical constraints.
-The presented procedure offers a simple and efficient approach to evaluate the compatibility of alternative hypotheses with data compares to the background model, instead of relying on the visually inspection of plots.
-Our framework is applicable when the following conditions are satisfied: \begin{enumerate} \item The alternative hypothesis $H_1$ must be HM to minimize overfitting risks. \item The new physics contribution should be at least one order of magnitude smaller than the background, satisfying $\epsilon(t,\theta)/b(t,\eta) \leq \mathcal{O}(0.1)$.
-This condition is typically met since we do not expect new physics to dramatically violate established physics. \item Background uncertainties should be well-controlled, not exceeding $\sim 10\%$, a requirement often achieved in experiments with percent-level precision. \end{enumerate} While our analysis employs a simplified background model, actual experimental scenarios involve complex background sources from multiple contributions.
-To address this complexity while maintaining practicality, we recommend: \begin{itemize} \item Utilizing experimental residuals when they are available \item Focusing on specific data regions where new physics may contribute \item Modeling background derivatives by fitting simple functions to the final total experimental background estimates provided by collaborations \end{itemize} Several important limitations warrant careful consideration: \begin{itemize} \item In cases where the bins are not Gaussian or where the distribution of the test statistic does not follow the chi-square distribution due to experimental limitations, one has to use a modified version of Eq.~(\ref{eq:chimin1}) and determine the distribution of the test statistic through numerical simulations \item Inter-bin correlations often manifest as correlated errors that must be accounted for.
-Reader can find for example a precise study on the ``pull" approach to including the correlated errors \cite{Fogli:2002pt}. \item The test is not expected to yield highly significant ($4\sigma-5\sigma$) results, as we fundamentally assume background consistency at first order \item Results in the $2\sigma-3\sigma$ range may indicate potential hints, but they require careful assessment of possible unknown systematics \item While not discussed here, calculating the power of the test (typically denoted by $\beta$) could provide valuable insights for such scenarios.
-The power calculation follows a similar procedure to the hypothesis test, requiring only an estimation of the distribution of $\lambda(\tilde{x})$ under the $H_1$ hypothesis, which can be obtained through numerical approaches (See for example \cite{ParticleDataGroup:2024cfk}). \end{itemize} After examining these considerations, we emphasize that any detected hints can be particularly valuable for future experiment planning.
-Moreover, in cases showing null compatibility, the same framework can be applied to put constrain on new physics parameters, following procedures well-documented in the literature.
+In this study, we have focused on experimental results consistent with background predictions, which have been very common in recent years, while acknowledging the existence of highly motivated (HM) theories that require empirical constraints.
+The presented procedure offers a simple and efficient approach to evaluate the compatibility of alternative hypotheses with data compared to the background model, in cases where the analytical formula for the background is defined or the numerical values are accessible for computation.
+While the analysis employs a simplified background model, actual experimental scenarios involve complex background sources from multiple contributions, in which computing the numerical derivative becomes challenging.
+To address this complexity, it may be possible to use automatic differentiation programming to improve the efficiency and speed of the derivative calculations~\cite{jax2018github}.
+In cases where the bins are not Gaussian, or where the distribution of the test statistic does not follow the chi-square distribution due to experimental limitations, one has to use a modified version of Eq.~\eqref{eq:chimin1} and determine the distribution of the test statistic through numerical simulations.